Monday, July 23, 2018

 How to Manage Client Relationships with Tom Locke

 Tom Locke is the founder of UK Squarespace design studio Noughts & Ones and has been building Squarespace websites for over five years.
-His approach to client management is built on working with clients, not for them.
 In this Q&A, Tom covers his best practices for holistic client management, from pitching and onboarding to building and handoff.

 Q: Any tips for getting off the ground and attracting clients?